Johnson Creek in Jefferson County, Wisconsin — The American Midwest (Great Lakes)

 In 209 combat days, had 10,937 wounded, 1,087 deaths and took 26,638 prisoners

 Location.
 43° 5.231′ N, 88° 49.4′ W. Marker is in Johnson Creek, Wisconsin, in Jefferson County.
-Marker is on Interstate 94 3˝ miles west of Wisconsin Highway 26, on the right when traveling west.
-Touch for map.
-Rest Area No. 14, westbound I-94, Jefferson County.
+Marker is on Interstate 94 3˝ miles west of Wisconsin Highway 26, on the right Touch for map.
 Marker is in this post office area: Johnson Creek WI 53038, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles In Service to Their Country (a few steps from this marker); Princess Burial Mound (approx. 2.2 miles away); Mamre Moravian Church (approx. 2.2 miles away); Pioneer Aztalan (approx. 2.2 miles away); Aztalan Mound Park (approx. 2.4 miles away); Aztalan (approx. 2.4 miles away); Drumlins (approx. 2.6 miles away); Zion Church (approx. 7.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+In Service to Their Country (a few steps from this marker); Wisconsin Prairies (within shouting distance of this marker); Princess Burial Mound (approx. 2.2 miles away); Mamre Moravian Church (approx. 2.2 miles away); Anne Pickett (approx. 2.2 miles away); Pioneer Aztalan (approx. 2.2 miles away); Aztalan Mound Park (approx. 2.4 miles away); Aztalan (approx. 2.4 miles away).
+Touch for a list and map of all markers in Johnson Creek.